cms-sw/cmssw/HeterogeneousCore/SonicTriton/README.md

 (In the example below, `$CMSSW_BASE/src/HeterogeneousCore/SonicTriton/data/models` is a model repository, while `$CMSSW_BASE/src/HeterogeneousCore/SonicTriton/data/models/resnet50_netdef` is a model directory.)
 If a model repository is provided, all of the models it contains will be provided to the server.
-* Older versions of Singularity have a short timeout that may cause launching the server to fail the first time the command is executed.
+* Older versions of Apptainer (Singularity) have a short timeout that may cause launching the server to fail the first time the command is executed.
 The `-r` (retry) flag exists to work around this issue.

 A central `TritonService` is provided to keep track of all available servers and which models they can serve.